 Dishes with sweet and sour sauce, including sweet and sour fish, are common but the curious thing is how many versions of the sauce there are.
 I remember my mother (who wasn’t a good cook at all) trying to replicate the restaurant version of my favorite dipping sauce for pork spring rolls (lumpiang shanghai) by mixing together flour, soy sauce, sugar and vinegar.
 Perhaps, it was just her but cornstarch never seemed to figure among her ingredients for sweet and sour sauce.
 Naturally, with flour instead of cornstarch, the resulting sauce had a cloudy appearance.

 When I became a teenager and started getting seriously interested in Chinese cooking, I learned about cornstarch and, after that, tapioca starch or what 1980s Canadian TV personality Stephen Yan liked to call Wonder Powder.
 I used either to make sweet and sour sauce and, instead of soy sauce, I added a little tomato paste (sometimes ketchup) for color.
 I used this formula happily for almost three decades and no one who tried it could find fault.

 But as with most anything else, a cook never stops to find better and better recipes.
 I learned recently that the best sweet and sour sauce does not contain any starch.
 The thick texture is the result of boiling vinegar and palm sugar together until the mixture reaches the syrupy stage.
 Super fine strips of ginger are added for spice, aroma and bite.
 Below is a recipe for sweet and sour fish where the sauce is made using the described procedure.

-1 tbsp. of very fine strips of ginger
+- 1 tablespoon very fine strips of ginger